GeophyAI/seistorch/doc/configure.md

   In **inversion**: The same `geom` -> `obsPath` parameter specifies the path to the observed seismic data that will be used as a reference for fitting.

+- `geom`->`datamask`

+  Only works in inversion.
+Without mask, the loss is calculated by `loss=criterion(syn, obs)`, with `datamask` parameter, the loss is computed by `loss=criterion(syn*datamask, obs*datamask)`.
+The shape of datamask must be the same as the shape of obs and syn.
+It's useful when performing wave-equation-based traveltime tomography or reverse time migration.

 - `geom`->`truePath`

   In **forward modeling**: When running the `fwi.py` script in Seistorch and setting the `--mode` parameter to `forward`, the seistorch is configured to load model parameters from the `truePath` dictionary.
 This behavior is essential for conducting forward modeling simulations.